+What is a Vinyl Banner?
 Plastic PVC banners are a form of outdoor advertising.
-The majority of banners are currently digitally printed on large format inkjet printers which print in CMYK colour format.
-The most generally made use of the material is a heavyweight plastic practically also called PVC.
+The majority of banners are currently digitally printed on large format printing machines which print in full colour.
+The most common material used is a heavyweight plastic called PVC.
 The weights of the different banner substrates vary, and banners can be double- or single-sided depending on material choice.

-A high regularity weld, stitching or banner hem tape are also used to secure the hems nicely, and also offer the insertion of grommets/ eyelets which secure the banner to fences, railings or walls.
-Large banners.
-We can print banners at any size, even so, big that they cover the side of a building.
-Larger banners are typically printed on a unique mesh PVC material so that some wind can pass with them.
+A high-frequency weld, stitching or banner hem tape are also used to secure the hems nicely, and also offer the insertion of grommets/ eyelets which secure the banner to fences, railings or walls.

 We print our banners using an Electronically printed UV-curable inkjet process.
 UV printing provides superior durability in a range of climates as well as UV-fading resistance.

 Some of the fastest grand style inkjet printers are capable of printing approximately 3,000 square feet (280 m2) per hr.
 The old fashioned technique of banner-making would be Vinyl lettered banners: manufactured by applying individual cut graphics and letters from self-adhesive vinyl by a computer-driven vinyl cutter.
 This technique is currently uncommon with the arrival of large style printing.

 Hem and eyelets are the most common finish of a PVC banner.
 Hems give extra strength, and then the grommets are inserted through the hem.
 Eyelets: (or grommets) are little (normally 11.5 mm size inner) metal rings secured into the banner hem which allow rope, clips or bungee cable to be attached to the banner to assist you to hang your banner.